Quickstart Guide

 Alternatively, you can also download the latest node agent software from Fortanix Node Agent and install it on your own machine.

-Quickstart10.png Figure 13: Create Node Agent in Azure
+Figure 14: Create node agent in Azure

 NOTE